-Ensuring the correct setting and installation of Ethernet networks used for communications-assisted protection, safety, and automation is critical.
-Reconfiguration algorithms must detect internal network faults, enable hot-standby links, and redirect data flows, while remaining secure against delaying or damaging Ethernet packets.
-The ability to use shared bandwidth and to multipurpose Ethernet connections on microprocessor-based relays, controllers, and other digital devices has simplified physical installations, while complicating device settings and configuration.
-Many of these sensors, controllers, and communications network devices include better commissioning features and standalone tools than those available with older, traditional, standalone relays and devices.
-However, installation and commissioning remain complicated when the features and tools are not used or understood.
+Ensuring correct setting and installation of Ethernet networks used for communications-assisted protection, safety, and automation is critical.
+The ability to use shared bandwidth, multipurpose Ethernet connections on microprocessor-based relays, controllers, and other digital devices has simplified physical installations, while complicating device settings and configuration.
+Many of these devices have been designed with internal communications monitoring and diagnostics in order to provide commissioning tools unavailable in older, traditional, standalone relays.
+However, installation and commissioning remain complicated when these tools are not used or understood.
+This paper provides examples of detecting problems, finding root cause, and correcting communications problems within operational systems in South Africa, Asia, and Europe.